julienfars/open-win-ambassadors/CallNotes-SoftLanuch-process4-5.md

 ##### Time and date
 - acquistion time can be used to control for arousal.
-I wou;dnt put this in a normal database of metadata, but it is something we might come back to with a secondary hypothesis.
+I would not put this in a normal database of metadata, but it is something we might come back to with a secondary hypothesis.

 ##### Which scanner
 - Device serial number and insitutional address.
 Multi centre covid study use this information...!
 Biobank pipeline contrains a call to the pipeline to find out the address...!

 ##### Study description
-- One instance with a particiupant which was scanned over different projects and combineed to make a new one.
+- One instance with a participant which was scanned over different projects and combineed to make a new one.

 #### Defacing and skull stripping
 - The face is usually critical for coregistration.
 What would be the advice; sharing the defaced structural + the coregistration info (that was derived from the complete structural)? +100.
 Note this is a unique